Bacterial Vaginosis (BV) During Pregnancy – Causes, Symptoms and Treatment

 What Does the Latest Research Say?

-A recent study conducted to find the link between Vitamin D and bacterial vaginosis found that a deficiency of Vitamin D in pregnant women increased their chances of contracting a BV infectio n.
-This vitamin induces anti-bacterial proteins in the body and enhances killing of bad bacteria in various tissues of the body.
-However, more reasearch is required to establish this.
+A recent study conducted to find the link between Vitamin D and bacterial vaginosis found that pregnant women with Vitamin D deficiency increased their chances of contracting a BV infection.
+This vitamin induces antibacterial proteins in the body and enhances the killing of harmful bacteria in various body tissues.
+However, more research is required to establish this (8).

 Most cases of bacterial vaginosis in some women show no signs or symptoms.
-Common symptoms for those with bacterial vaginosis (BV) include:
+Common symptoms of BV during pregnancy include (2):

-• A thin, white or gray discharge during or after intercourse followed by a foul, fishy smell
+- A thin, white or grey discharge during or after intercourse followed by a foul, fishy smell

 A pelvic exam is often performed where the doctor inserts two fingers into your vagina and checks for signs of infection, followed by pressing the abdominal region to check for signs of the disease.

 You can take a sample of your vaginal secretions and let the doctor examine it through a microscope.
-Your doctor will check for overgrowth of anaerobic bacteria in your vaginal flora and examine for ‘clue cells’ which are basically vaginal cells clouded by harmful bacteria.
+Your doctor will check for overgrowth of anaerobic bacteria in your vaginal flora and examine for ‘clue cells,’ which are vaginal cells clouded by harmful bacteria.

 Placing a pH strip in your vagina to examine acidity levels is another common way to diagnose bacterial vaginosis.
-A pH level of 4.5 and higher in the vagina is considered to be a case of bacterial vaginosis.
+A pH level of 4.5 and higher in the vagina is considered to be a case of bacterial vaginosis (4).

 Bacterial vaginosis usually resolves on its own after pregnancy.
-Women with BV may have perfectly normal pregnancies as well – the link, however, is not clear.
-But it is important to note that having BV can make you susceptible to certain diseases after pregnancy, like Sexually Transmitted Infections (STIs), and HIV.
-Women who aren’t pregnant but have BVmay be susceptible to Pelvic Inflammatory Disease and infections after gynaecological surgeries.
+Women with BV may have perfectly normal pregnancies as well – the link between bacterial vaginosis and pregnancy, however, is not clear.
+But it is important to note that having BV can make you susceptible to certain diseases after pregnancy, like Sexually Transmitted Infections (STIs) and HIV.
+Women who aren’t pregnant but have BV may be vulnerable to Pelvic Inflammatory Disease and infections after gynaecological surgeries (6).

 1. Metronidazole

 This medicine is available as a topical gel which can be inserted into the vagina.
 You must avoid alcohol for one day after this treatment.
 Either way, it’s advisable to avoid consuming alcohol during pregnancy.
-This medication can be taken orally as well.
+This medication can be taken orally as well (11).

 2. Clindamycin

-Your doctor may apply the clindamycin cream into the insides of your vagina.
-The cream has a tendency to weaken latex condoms.
+Your doctor may apply the clindamycin cream to the insides of your vagina.
+The cream tends to weaken latex condoms (10).

 3. Tinidazole

 This medicine is taken orally.
-Avoid alcohol consumption when on this medication as it can cause a stomach upset and nausea (you will be prohibited from drinking alcohol during pregnancy).
+Avoid alcohol consumption when on this medication, as it can cause stomach upset and nausea (you will be prohibited from drinking alcohol during pregnancy).

-There are several home remedies for treating bacterial vaginosis too.
+Several home remedies are also available for treating bacterial vaginosis.
 If you’re wondering how to get rid of BV while pregnant, you can try the natural remedies listed below.

 1. Yoghurt

-Yoghurt helps to build up the good or healthy bacteria in the vaginal area as it has been fermented by friendly bacteria like lactic acid.
-This can ward off bacteria, and over time, cure your BV condition.
+Yoghurt helps to build up the good or healthy bacteria in the vaginal area as friendly bacteria like lactic acid have fermented it.
+This can ward off bacteria and, over time, cure your BV condition.
 One serving a day is the recommended amount of consumption.
 However, processed yoghurt may not always contain live probiotics.
-Preparing yoghurt at home is the best way to get the benefit of active and live cultures.
+Preparing yoghurt at home is the best way to benefit from active and live cultures (12).

 2. Probiotic Supplements

-Consult your doctor regarding the use of probiotic supplements during pregnancy.
-Your doctor may prescribe these herself if you have BV.
-These come in liquid as well as capsule/tablet form.
+Consult your doctor about using probiotic supplements during pregnancy.
+If you have BV, your doctor may prescribe these herself.
+They come in liquid and capsule/tablet form.

 3. Garlic Supplements

-Taking garlic supplements can aid in fighting BV during pregnancy.
-Consult your doctor regarding the use of garlic supplements during pregnancy, or alternatively, whether you can add garlic to your diet.
+Taking garlic supplements can help fight BV during pregnancy.
+Consult your doctor about using garlic supplements during pregnancy or, alternatively, whether you can add garlic to your diet.

 4. Hydrogen Peroxide